Fullerton, Louisiana

 (1907-1927), having developed around a large lumber mill.
-In 1986, the community and mill were added to the National Register of Historic Places as Fullerton Mill and Town because of their role in industry and in the development of housing for the mill workers.
+In 1986, the former company town was added to the National Register of Historic Places as Fullerton Mill and Town because of their role in industry and in the development of housing for the mill workers.

 Conflict of name

 In addition to its current name, the community was believed to have been known as "Russville" at a point.
 The official usage has been "Fullerton" since 1975, when the Board on Geographic Names ruled against the usage of "Russville."
 Although the reasoning behind the attempted name change is unclear, there is evidence that the name Russville was used on a map.
 The term "official" usage comes about because of the ruling but the mill and community known as "Fullerton" has been the common name since the beginning.
 The name "Russville" possibly came about because of an error.